yvaishalirao/whatraworkshop/README.md

    git clone <repository-url>
    ```

-## Changing the REDAME.md file
+## Changing the README.md file
-- Go to the readme.md file and make necessary cnazges as per the instruction
+- Go to the readme.md file and make necessary changes as per the instruction

 # SOME BASIC COMMANDS